 This was all my doing.
 I couldn’t believe how stupid I had been.
 I had to sit at my desk and pretend to work for the rest of the day and wait.
 The whole time I felt helpless, angry and lost.

 When nothing could calm my nerves I took a pen and a pad and started writing everything that came to my mind.
 My hands were shaking and my heart was pounding.
 But I kept writing.
 I scribbled every feeling I was experiencing.
 I wrote what a fool I was, how could I make so many mistakes, how unjustified and out of character my behavior was and how I should be punished.
 I filled three pages before I lifted my head.

 All of a sudden I started feeling good.

 The problem didn’t seem that big.
 I became hopeful that some solution will surface.

-I discovered two things that day.
+That day I discovered two things.
 One, stream-of-consciousness-writing (also known as free-writing) is an excellent way to calm your mind.

-Second, stream-of-consciousness-writing is a great way to overcome the fear of a blank page.
+Second, freewriting is a great way to overcome the fear of a blank page.